deref/uni/doc/anti-features.md

 indirectly depends on another package, that package is considered a production dependency of the published package.
 Any dependency that is not required by a published package can be logically considered a development dependency.

+## Automated Dependency Changes

+While undoubtedly convenient for common tasks, commands that edit your dependency list automatically are only generally possible in environments where the dependency list is treated as a data file instead of source code.
+Since the Unirepo configuration file may contain comments and other structure, a command similar to `npm install --save` would potentially corrupt whatever organizational scheme has been imposed.
+Instead, use `npm info` to find the latest version number and add it to the dependency list manually.
+And maybe include a comment too!